 - The present document gives normative reference to a clause of ETSI TS 151 010-1 [2] containing the conformance requirement text and references to the base standard.

-To meet the essential requirement under article 3.2 of Directive 2014/53/EU [i.9], fifteen essential parameters have been identified.
+To meet the essential requirement under article 3.2 of Directive 2014/53/EU [i.9], a set of essential parameters have been identified.
 Table 4.2.1-1 provides a cross reference between these essential parameters and the corresponding technical requirements for equipment within the scope of the present document.

 Table 4.2.1-1: Essential parameters and corresponding technical requirements and test suites